lightward/mechanic-tasks/docs/auto-fulfill-items-that-dont-require-shipping/README.md

 Tags: Fulfillment, Orders

 Useful for digital products, memberships, or anything else that needs to be fulfilled instantly.
 This task watches for paid orders, and auto-fulfills all line items that don't require shipping.
-Optionally, choose to wait until other shippable items are fulfilled, if any.

 * View in the task library: [usemechanic.com/task/auto-fulfill-items-that-dont-require-shipping](https://usemechanic.com/task/auto-fulfill-items-that-dont-require-shipping)
 * Task JSON, for direct import: [task.json](../../tasks/auto-fulfill-items-that-dont-require-shipping.json)